-After making a provision for current tax of ₹ 483 lakhs (₹372 lacs) & considering net effect of deferred tax & MAT credit charged of ₹275 lacs (₹175 lacs in the previous year), net profit stood at ₹ 1,905 lacs.
-(Previous Year ₹1,595 lacs)
+After making a provision for current tax of ₹ 559 lakhs (483 lacs) & considering net effect of deferred tax of ₹ 160 lakhs reduction due to opting of lower tax rate (MAT credit charged net ₹ 275 lacs in the previous year), net profit for the year stood at ₹ 2,165 lacs.
+(Previous Year 1,905 lacs)

-Considering the prevailing economic environment and the internal and external factors, the Company has assessed the carrying amount of property, plant & equipment, receivables, inventories, investments and other assets as at the Balance Sheet date, the current liquidity position including its cash flows, the business outlook and has concluded that no material adjustments are required in these financial results and the Balance Sheet as at 31-3-2021.
-The potential future impact of the global health pandemic may be different from that estimated as at the date of approval of these financial statements and the Company will continue to closely monitor any material changes to future economic conditions and assess the impact on its business
+Considering the prevailing economic environment and the internal and external factors, the Company has assessed the carrying amount of property, plant & equipment, receivables, inventories, investments and other assets as at the Balance Sheet date, the current liquidity position including its cash flows, the business outlook and has concluded that no material adjustments are required in these financial results and the Balance Sheet as at 31-3-2022.